 JOE

 I’m sorry.
-But the revelation… the reverie, whatever you want to call it… I couldn’t wait to tell you.
+But the revelation… or the insight, whatever you want to call it… I couldn’t wait to tell you.
 I haven’t felt this sure of myself in a long time.
+This much possibility.

 BELLA